minhtrietcancode/abc-challenge-2026-location-classification/model/approach_5/pipeline.md

 ### 5.1 Apply Time-Based Windowing
 **Window specification:**
-- Window size: 45 seconds
+- **Window size: 1-2 seconds** (specific to your dataset)
+  - Paper used 45 seconds, but your data requires shorter windows
+  - Start with 1 second, can increase to 2 seconds if needed
+  - Choose based on data density and sampling rate
-- Overlap: 0 seconds (non-overlapping)
+- **Overlap: 0 seconds** (non-overlapping)
 - Apply to augmented training data

+**Important note about window size:**
+- Different datasets have different optimal window sizes
+- Paper's facility: 45 seconds worked due to slower movement patterns
+- Your competition data: 1-2 seconds is more appropriate
+- Window size depends on beacon detection frequency and data characteristics

 **Process:**
-1. Sort data by timestamp
-2. Group consecutive records within each 45-second window
+1. Group consecutive records within each 1-2 second window
-3. Each window becomes one sample for the model
+2. Each window becomes one sample for the model

 ### 5.2 Extract Statistical Features for Each Beacon
 For each of the 25 beacons, calculate these 5 statistics per window: